Taylorjtt/Principles-Of-Embedded-Software/Project 1/readme.md

 # Installation/Execution Notes
-A shell script named buildAndRun.sh has been included in each program's directory running this script will compile and run the program.
-Program output is piped to a file named Program(number).out, for example "Program1.out"
+A shell script named *buildAndRun.sh* has been included in each program's directory running this script will compile and run the program.
+Program output is piped to a file named Program(number).out, for example *Program1.out*

 # Program Descriptions (taken from assignment document)